 Bring some extras

-One of the most important things for regular camping is to bring only essentials to keep the weight you carry in your backpack to a minimum.
+One of the most important things for regular camping is to bring only essentials to keep the weight you carry in your backpack to a minimum, so it helps to have something like this Scamp lightweight camping trailers to make your camping experience a lot less hectic.
 But with car camping, there’s room for a few items that are nice to have – your car can easily handle that extra weight.

 You can always walk back and forth between the campsite and your car in case there’s something you need without having to transport everything out of the trunk.